 When toxic substances permeate the intestinal lining and become absorbed into the bloodstream, the body may recognize them as foreign invaders.
 This causes inflammation in the body as it begins to attack the intruders, and eventually leads to autoimmunity.

-When foods that a person is sensitive towards are ingested, they will develop IgG antibodies, which are the same types of antibodies that target the thyroid gland in autoimmune disease, towards these foods.
+When someone ingests foods that they are sensitive to, they will develop IgG antibodies (which are the same types of antibodies that target the thyroid gland in autoimmune disease), towards these foods.
 With regular consumption, the immune system attack becomes upregulated as the influx of poorly digested foods triggers the immune system to make more of these types of antibodies.

 Additionally, the poorly digested foods will continue to feed the potentially problematic bacteria that live in the gut.
 (An overgrowth of opportunistic bacteria has been linked to autoimmunity!)